Symbolk/somanyconflicts/README.md

 **A VSCode extension to help developers resolve so many merge conflicts interactively and systematically, to lighten this tedious work and avoid making mistakes**.

+> Please note that the marketplace version currently only supports macOS, if you are under Windows, please download and try the Windows [release] and report issues!

 ![screen](/media/screenshot.png?raw=true "screen")